Annie Wright Schools are nestled on a beautiful campus

 Dorm rooms are each unique, comfortable and spacious.
 Students enjoy shared kitchen facilities, media lounges and study spaces around the dorm.
 Its location right in our main building makes access to the dining hall, classrooms, library, gym and other campus facilities as easy as walking down the hall.

-There are nine residential faculty who supervise and care for the boarders.
+There are eight residential faculty who supervise and care for the boarders.
 Dorm parents provide expert tutoring in a variety of subjects, transportation and other logistical services, cultural and recreational trips, leadership training, mentorship and constant support.
 Most importantly, dorm parents create a culture of warmth, fun, security and belonging.

 Boarding prefects are selected in their senior year to work closely with resident staff to build a vibrant and nurturing dorm community.
 Each prefect is responsible for leading a specific dorm group, by way of facilitating weekly check-ins, planning community-building activities, designing “All-Dorm Fun” programming, and being an active listener, role model and advocate for all resident students.

 Residential life offers a wide variety of fun and engaging activities.
 Examples include:

 - theater shows and sports events

 - sushi making, tie-dying and even a real trapeze class

 - spontaneous and planned game nights, movie nights, cookie baking, parties, shopping trips and more

 - "All-Dorm Fun” events, organized by the prefects, which have included a Halloween murder mystery, a spring carnival, roller-skating, an evening at a water park and a trip to the Washington State Fair.